CornellLenard/PKU-Assignment-World-of-Warcraft/README.md

 # PKU-Assignment-World-of-Warcraft
-The World of Warcraft assignment of Peking University
+The World of Warcraft assignment at Peking University
 OS: Windows
 IDE: Visual Studio 2019